oxfordyang2016/gtdblog/design.md

 # API
 1.except courseid,all items are string type!
 2.server return a int type of  courseid
-3.chapterid and videoid should created by request
+3.chapterid and videoid should be created by request

 ## all api